I Paid $34,000 Because I Didn't Check Inside the Walls

 I Tried Bleach.
 It Made Things Worse.

-When I first saw the dark spot behind my desk, I grabbed a bottle of bleach and scrubbed it.
-The spot disappeared.
-I felt like I had handled it.
-Six days later, it was back.
-Larger.
-The bleach killed the surface mold but did nothing to the root system growing inside the drywall.
-I had cleaned the symptom and left the disease.
+When I first spotted the dark patch behind my desk, I grabbed bleach and went at it.
+The stain was gone within minutes.
+I thought I had solved the problem.
+Six days later it was back, and bigger.
+Bleach takes out surface mold without touching the root system living inside the drywall.
+I had treated the symptom and left the disease completely intact.

-Here is what I learned about where the line falls.
-Small surface patches under 10 square feet on non-porous materials (tile, glass, metal) can be handled by a homeowner with nitrile gloves, an N95 mask, and proper ventilation.
-That is the EPA's threshold, and it is reasonable for truly surface-level mold.
-But the moment you are dealing with porous materials like drywall, carpet, or insulation, the math changes completely.
+Here is where the line actually falls.
+Small surface patches under 10 square feet on non-porous materials (tile, glass, metal) are something a homeowner can tackle with nitrile gloves, an N95 mask, and proper ventilation.
+That is the EPA's threshold, and it holds up for genuinely surface-level mold.
+The moment you are dealing with porous materials like drywall, carpet, or insulation, though, the math changes completely.
 Porous materials absorb spores deep into their structure.
-You cannot scrub your way to clean.
+Scrubbing the surface does nothing for what is already inside.

 The other situation that always requires a professional: any mold you can smell but cannot see.
 That musty odor means there is an active colony somewhere behind a wall, under a floor, or inside ductwork.
 You need moisture meters and possibly thermal imaging to find it.
 I could have saved myself thousands if I had called for a professional moisture reading the week after the flood instead of assuming the fans had handled it.